 Install MongoDB on Ubuntu¶

-Use this tutorial to install MongoDB on Ubuntu Linux systems.
-The tutorial uses .deb packages to install.
+Use this tutorial to install MongoDB on Ubuntu Linux systems from .deb packages.
 While Ubuntu includes its own MongoDB packages, the official MongoDB packages are generally more up-to-date.

 If you use an older Ubuntu that does not use Upstart (i.e. any version before 9.10 “Karmic”), please follow the instructions on the Install MongoDB on Debian tutorial.